 Along the way, ancient wisdom is challenged, artistic traditions are questioned, and maybe... just maybe... the Louvre gets burgled of its secrets.

 Draw Like a Boss 3 is a monumental undertaking, especially for a self-published author.
-I have dedicated four years to working exclusively on this project, pouring in not just time and effort, but a deep commitment to creating something truly extraordinary.
+I have dedicated five years to working exclusively on this project, pouring in not just time and effort, but a deep commitment to creating something truly extraordinary.

 Over those years, I have reinvested the profits from Kickstarter and book sales into making this book a reality, ensuring that every page, every design, and every detail meets the high standards I set for myself.